AuReMe/esmecata/README.md

   --bioservices         Use bioservices instead of esmecata functions for protein annotation.
 ````

-EsMeCTa will perform the search for proteomes, the protein clustering and the annotation using UniProt.
+EsMeCaTa will perform the search for proteomes, the protein clustering and the annotation using UniProt.

 ## EsMeCaTa outputs